anse-app/anse/README.md

    ```bash
     pnpm run dev
    ```
-3. add your [OpenAI API key](https://platform.openai.com/account/api-keys) to the settings panel, then enjoy it!
+3. Add your [OpenAI API key](https://platform.openai.com/account/api-keys) to the settings panel, then enjoy it!

 ## Deploy